 What is negligence?

-Negligence is what happens when one person has a duty of care towards another person, and then fails to uphold it.
-If that failure causes an injury, the victim may be entitled to compensation in a personal injury case.[1]
+In California, negligence is what happens when one person has a duty of care towards you and then fails to uphold it.
+If that failure causes an injury, you may be entitled to compensation in a personal injury case.1

-The standard that you have to meet in order to uphold your duty of care towards others can vary.
+The standard that people have to meet in order to uphold their duty of care towards you can vary.
 Typically, people have to meet the standard of care of a reasonably careful person in similar circumstances.
-Failing to do so is negligence.
-If your negligent conduct causes an injury, you can be held liable for the victim’s losses.
+Failing to do so is negligence, and you can sue if someone’s negligence caused your injuries.

 Some examples of negligence that lead to injuries are:

-- driving a motor vehicle while distracted and causing a car accident, and
+- driving a motor vehicle while distracted and causing a car accident with you, and

-- failing to remove ice from a sidewalk, causing someone to slip and fall.
+- failing to remove ice from a sidewalk, causing you to slip and fall.

 What is malpractice?

-Malpractice is what happens when a professional is working in their field of expertise and fails to use the same level of skill, knowledge, and care that other reasonably careful professionals in their field would use.[2]
+In California, malpractice is what happens when a professional is working in their field of expertise and fails to use the same level of skill, knowledge, and care that other reasonably careful professionals in their field would use.2

 - lawyers,